 For a one page critique of the highly controversial proposed hotel development which fundamentally threatens the future of the Old Town community and the Edinburgh Central Library:

-If you only have a moment to spare, then please sign the petition and share with others:
+If you haven’t yet signed the petition PLEASE DO and share with others:

 This proposed, consented ‘development’ has been somewhat overlooked by all the other contentious ‘developments’, such as the former Royal High School, St James Centre, South St Andrew Square… etc.